rvagg/archived-kappa-wrapper/README.md

 ## kappa-wrapper

-**An wrapper for Kappa for easier configuration and certificate authenticated support**
+**A wrapper for Kappa for easier configuration with certificate-authenticated support**

+Documentation coming ...